There are fewer than 300 podiatrists registered in Western Australia to service around two million people.

 The podiatric practitioner frequently cares for diabetic patients, who are especially prone to limb-threatening complications such as ulcerations.
 In addition, podiatric medicine is concerned with the research, diagnosis and treatment of structural deformities and problems affecting human locomotion.

-Teaching in Podiatry occurs in the four year degree offered by the Faculty.
-In Australia, the opportunity to study Podiatric Medicine within a medical faculty is unique to the University.
+Teaching in Podiatry occurs in the graduate-entry three year DPM degree offered by the School of Surgery, Faculty of Medicine, Dentistry and Health Sciences.
+The opportunity to study Podiatric Medicine within a medical faculty is unique in Australia.